 There are many different types of Yoga and the same generic yoga mat you find on sale at your local discount store won’t be the best option for every type.

-Using the best Yoga mat for the type of Yoga you are doing will improve your workout.
+Using the best hot Yoga mat will improve your workout.
 Each type of Yoga has specific requirements and it may be best to get a different mat for each.

-I will also be mentioning ways to clean each type of mat so that it will last a long time whether you practice your yoga once a week or every day.
+I will also be mentioning ways to care for your mat so that it will last a long time whether you practice Yoga once a week or every day.

-Quick Answer: The 5 Best Rated Yoga Mats For 2019
+Quick Answer: The 5 Best Rated Hot Yoga Mats For 2019

 - Spoga Premium Extra Thick Exercise Yoga Mat